geotrellis/geotrellis-site/docs/documentation/geotrellis/io/arg.rst

 The geographic area covered by the raster is given by the points (``xmin``, ``ymin``) and (``xmax``, ``ymax``). ``xmin`` is the western edge of the raster and ``ymin`` is the southern edge.
 Together these values form the "lower left point" of the rectangle. ``xmax`` is the eastern edge of the raster and ``ymax`` is the northern edge.
 Together these values for the "upper right point" of the rectangle.

 The coordinate system for these points is unspecified.
-While the web mercator projection is often used, it is not required.
+While the Web Mercator projection is often used, it is not required.

 The resolution of the raster is provided by ``cellwidth`` and ``cellheight``, which describe how much geographic area is covered by a single pixel's width and height, respectively.
 In general, these values should be the same when the output will be rendered with square pixels, although this is not enforced.